icherko/Calculator/README.md

 # Calculator
-This is a javascript calculator written by Ian as a training exercise.
+This is a calculator written by Ian as a training exercise.